 Fixing the bamboo frame together with cross pieces in place

-Editorial comment: Note the regulation safety boots worn by Munir in this photo.
+Editorial comment: Note the regulation of safety boots worn by Munir in this photo.
 Do as I say, not as I do? 😀

 About Munir Vahanvati:

 Munir is an architect and urban designer with more than 12 years of industry experience.
-He has been involved in working with bamboo since last 10 years.
+He has been involved in working with bamboo for the last 10 years.
 He is passionate about designing and using the natural form of bamboo to create rhythmic structures that create a play of light and shade.
 In Nov 2013 Munir took on the role of Vice-President at the Bamboo Society of Australia.

 About Giant Grass: